dmsul/econtools/README.md

 - `table_statrow` can be used to add arbitrary statistics, notes, etc. to a table.
 Can also be used to create a table of summary statistics.
 - `write_notes` makes it easy to save table notes that depend on your data.

+## Misc.
+Data Manipulation Tools

+- `stata_merge` wraps `pandas.merge` and adds a lot of Stata's merge niceties like a `'_m'` flag for successfully merge observations.
+- `group_id` generates an ID based on the variables past (compare `egen group`).
+- Crosswalks of commonly used U.S. state labels.
+  - State abbreviation to state name (and reverse).
+  - State fips to state name (and reverse).

 ## Data I/O